EwenDC/root-automated-setup/README.md

 ## Translations

-This project was built from the ground up with translation support using [i18next](https://www.i18next.com/), more specifically with the [react-i18next](https://react.i18next.com/) and [i18next-http-backend](https://github.com/i18next/i18next-http-backend) plugins.
-This means that translations are loaded from a .json file on the webserver at runtime.
+This project was built from the ground up with translation support using [i18next](https://www.i18next.com/), more specifically with the [react-i18next](https://react.i18next.com/) plugin.
+This means that translations are loaded from javascript at runtime.

 ### Updating a Translation